-If you go through brief periods in your life with hallucinations, delusions, and other psychotic symptoms that aren’t normal for you, you might have a brief psychotic disorder.
-At Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York, Judy E. Vansiea, DNP, MA, MS, APRN, NPP, helps you manage your symptoms and prevent future episodes.
-To find out more about brief psychotic disorders and available treatment approaches, call Coping Nurse Practitioner in Psychiatry Services or book a virtual or in-person appointment online today.
-Telehealth appointments are available for those residing in the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
-Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York; along with all college students needing services within New York.
+Post-traumatic stress disorder (PTSD) affects millions of Americans.
+The disorder often leads to self-destructive behavior, flashbacks, depression, and substance abuse.
+With telehealth appointments and at Coping Nurse Practitioner in Psychiatry Services in Kansas and Uniondale, New York, Judy E. Vansiea, DNP, MA, MS, APRN, NPP, works with veterans and others suffering from PTSD.
+A veteran herself, Dr. Vansiea can provide expert diagnosis and customized treatment for PTSD.
+If you’re troubled by PTSD, call the office or book your appointment online.
+Telehealth appointments are available for those residing in Kansas and the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
+Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York and Kansas; along with all college students needing services within New York and Kansas.

 A brief psychotic disorder is an episodic psychiatric condition.
 If you have it, you experience short and sudden periods of psychotic symptoms like hallucinations or delusions.
 These episodes are temporary and typically don’t last long.
 They can be as short as one day or last for an entire month.